biodati/studio_help/docs/sections/networks/Combining_Networks.md

 ![[union2.jpg]]

-Your new Network will appear at the bottom of your Network list.
+Your new network will appear at the bottom of your Network List.

 ![[union3.jpg]]

-Once you activate your new network, you can edit the Network name and description as desired, by clicking “Edit Network Information” on the Network landing page.
+Once you activate your new network, you can edit the network name and description as desired, by clicking “Edit Network Information” on the Network landing page.